PhysiCell-Tools/python-loader/man/REFERENCE.md

 # PhysiCell Data Loader Reference Man Pages

-This is the technical descriptions of the machinery and how to operate it.\
+This is the technical descriptions of the machinery and how to operate it!

-References are maintained straight in the [source code](https://github.com/elmbeech/physicelldataloader/tree/master/pcdl), in each function's [docstring](https://en.wikipedia.org/wiki/Docstring), or in the case of the command line interface functions in the [argparse](https://docs.python.org/3/library/argparse.html) help strings.
+Referenc documentation is maintained straight in the [source code](https://github.com/elmbeech/physicelldataloader/tree/master/pcdl), in each function's [docstring](https://en.wikipedia.org/wiki/Docstring), or in the case of the command line interface functions in the [argparse](https://docs.python.org/3/library/argparse.html) help strings.